 | 3 Jude St. | 1914 | Line #2 | Mary (Magee) Doran, widow of Philip Doran, residence at her death.
 Note: B. Doran, her grand-daughter was present at her death.
 B. Doran is probably the same young person that was living with James Doran at the time of the 1911 Census of Ireland. – [17 May 1914 Belfast civil death registration] |

 | Hilden Hospital, Belfast | 1922 | Line #1 | November 1, 1922 Bernard Doran (aka John Dornan) died Belfast age 64.
 His daughter was listed as Mrs. Hannah Jackson.
-According to the staff at Milltown Cemetery, Hannah Jackson paid for her father’s burial. |
+According to the staff at Milltown Cemetery, Hannah Jackson paid for her father’s burial and he is buried as John Dornan. |